jzempel/continuity/docs/git-start.rst

     Allow start from a non-integration branch, otherwise all work must start from the integration branch set during initialization.

-number|id
+number|key|id
-    Start the specified GitHub Issue *number* or Pivotal Tracker story *id*.
+    Start the specified GitHub issue *number*, JIRA issue *key*, or Pivotal Tracker story *id*.
 If not specified, continuity will attempt to start work on the next available issue/story.